Contractor vs Employee - Which One Does Your Business Need?Jul 4, 2022 | 9 min read

 #1 Check the qualifications

 You don’t want to hire a Java developer that has never written a line of code, be it an employee or a contractor.
+Likewise, you might require someone being hired in a leadership role to be a Master of project management, for example.
 The key aspect of hiring is making sure they actually know their stuff.
 We suggest doing the following, in no particular order:

 - check their references (with other small business owners, read online reviews if hiring an agency, get in touch with previous employers/clients)